zer2/fantasy-basketball-optimizer/about/turnovers.md

 | 62.3\% | 27.2\% | 27.0\% | 24.8\% | 29.2\% | 25.8\% | 26.0\% | 27.0\% | 33.4\%   | 34.4\%   |
 | 65.8\% | 22.8\% | 23.2\% | 21.7\% | 24.5\% | 23.0\% | 22.1\% | 24.2\% | 33.4\%   | 34.4\%   |

 Again, turnovers decline in importance at a similar rate as the other counting statistics.
-Possible intuition for this is that while it becomes harder to win turnovers as your advantage increases, you also lose room for improvement in the non-turnover counting statistics.
+One way to explain this is that while it becomes harder to win turnovers as your advantage increases, you also lose room for improvement in the non-turnover counting statistics.
 If you want to eke out a small additional advantage, dominating the counting statistics to such an extreme degree that they are auto-wins may be just as difficult as making a few improbable turnover wins more possible.

 Interestingly, it turns out that the percentage statistics have outsize importance in situations where one drafter has a playing time advantage.
 In retrospect this is obvious: with the counting statistics largely shored up, the percentage statistics, which are unbiased by playing time, are still just as difficult to win and become relatively more important.